 There are directives for spiders, and classifications for them too.
 Some spiders are considered good bots, whilst others are bad bots.
 Some listen to your robots.txt directives, and others choose to ignore them.

 But the important thing is simply to know that these crawling bots are not necessarily harmful.
 However, if they’re crawling too much of your website too quickly, they may cause your server to slow down.
 This brings us to the next step.

 What is the Robots.txt Directive?

 According to Wikipedia, the robots exclusion standard began in 1994 when Martijn Koster created a robot to crawl the internet.
 This is backed up by robotstxt.org, with their original web standard document page here.

 Inadvertently, a site crawler that did a distributed denial of service across the website being worked on, which lead towards the need for robots directives.

-Whilst a robots.txt is not recognised as an internet standard by any standards body, it is recognised by the webmaster community.
+Whilst a robots.txt is not recognized as an internet standard by any standards body, it is recognized by the webmaster community.
 More importantly, it’s something that Google supports and recommends.